anti-integral/EmotionDetection/README.md

 For a video demo, visit https://www.youtube.com/watch?v=-S2aZQ04EFk

-First, dowload the FER2013 dataset from kaggle. https://www.kaggle.com/datasets/deadskull7/fer2013
+First, download the FER2013 dataset from kaggle. https://www.kaggle.com/datasets/deadskull7/fer2013

+Then unzip the Training_Images.zip and upload the folder to drive (this will take time),

 They open emotion_detection.py for the code - the link for the Colab notebook is: https://colab.research.google.com/drive/1Dpfp4e1J4V4yZxHPTRvspYks3GS38fjg